 Conventional bank licensees must have in place a detailed and clear policy statement pertaining to ECL recognition.
-The policy statement must be approved by the Board of Directors and submitted to the CBB for its review, including at the time of any periodic changes.
+The policy statement must be approved by the Board of Directors, including at the time of any periodic changes.
 The policy statement must be comprehensive and must include, but not be limited to, the following components: